BioOmics/iSeq/docs/ChineseTutorial.md

 Required option:
   -i, --input     [text|file]   Single accession or a file containing multiple accessions.
-                                Note: Only one accession per line in the file, all accessions must be from the same database.
+                                Note: Only one accession per line in the file.

 Optional options:
   -m, --metadata                Skip the sequencing data downloads and only fetch the metadata for the accession.